openstack-archive/deb-python-hplefthandclient/docs/index.rst

 --------
-**HPLeftHandClient** is a Python package containing a class that uses HTTP REST calls to talk with an HP LeftHand/StoreVirtual drive array. distribution containing tools for working with `LeftHand/StoreVirtual Storage Arrays <http://www.hp.com/go/storevirtual>`_.
+**HPLeftHandClient** is a Python package containing a class that uses HTTP REST calls to talk with an HP LeftHand/StoreVirtual drive array.
-.
+The distribution containing tools for working with `LeftHand/StoreVirtual Storage Arrays <http://www.hp.com/go/storevirtual>`_.
 This documentation attempts to explain everything you need to know to use **HPLeftHandClient**.

 :doc:`installation`